Nate-Wessel/how2osm/readme.md

 * [`osmium`](https://osmcode.org/osmium-tool/): extract and filter data, or convert between OSM formats like PBF, XML, and JSON
 * [`ogr2ogr`](https://wiki.openstreetmap.org/wiki/OGR): convert between OSM and many other spatal formats like GeoJSON or shapefile
 * [Open Source Routing Machine (ORSM)](https://project-osrm.org/): parse the street network and set up an efficient and customizable routing engine

-well

-* look for all the yarn shops in the world which are mapped as nodes
-* download everything within a rectangular bounding box
-* download everything in the city of Canton, Ohio
-* download the residential streets that intersect this particular traffic signal
-* count the restaurants in Toronto

 #### GeoFabrik